mnguyen0226/hackathon_hs/README.md

     - "http://localhost:8000" is the local server that you will use to train your ML/RL agents.
 - **Step 4:** Read the documentations of [poke-env](https://poke-env.readthedocs.io/en/latest/index.html), explore the environment, and build your best pokemon-bot.
     - Additional tutorials are provided below.
-- **Step 5:** When you are done.
-Feel free to challenge your friends' bots or us to win prizes.
+- **Step 5:** When you are done, feel free to challenge your friends' bots or us to win prizes.

 #### Tips